Adrianna Foster

 Adriana Gabriela Erosa Rodríguez, better known as Adrianna Foster (b.
 8 July 1986, Guadalajara), is a prominent Mexican singer of soul, jazz, and pop.
 She gained fame in 2008 with her single Pienso en ti and has been referenced as being "the Mexican Mariah Carey."
 Singer-songwriters Francisco Céspedes and José José have called her "the Voice of Mexico" (La voz de México).

 Biography

 Beginnings

 Foster was born in Guadalajara.
 She began to show a talent for music singing at the age of three.
 She won her first singing competition at the age of eight and would then on be invited regularly to sing at local festivals.

 In 1998, a 12-year-old Foster met and impressed Barry Ivan White of The Platters at a singing competition in Cancún, Quintana Roo with her singing aptitude and on-stage charisma.
 White invited her to sing at a famous hotel in the city and there she sang Celine Dion's signature song, My Heart Will Go On.
-White would again invite Foster to sing, but this time at a Platters concert on Rhode Island, near Boston, Massachusetts where she sang four songs.
+White would again invite Foster to sing, but this time at a Platters concert in Rhode Island, near Boston, Massachusetts where she sang four songs.